odysseyalive/lampready/README.md

 ```

 **PLEASE NOTE:** Be sure to review the notes at the head of the box script.
-Xdebug is disabled by default.
-This box is designed to run container processes
+Xdebug is disabled by default but can be enabled for debugging.
-with root permission -- which includes Apache!
-Less than optimal, right?!

-The rootless container is the only way to preserve the proper permissions
+The rootless container now uses proper user mapping to preserve the proper permissions
-of shared files.
+of shared files while running services with appropriate user permissions rather than root.
 The upside is that this temporary web server will run
 ***much more efficiently*** than most other local VM solutions!

-***In order for Xdebug to work as intended, some local network information is
-exposed when enabling it.***

 As you will notice further on, this script's commands closely model
 [Vagrant](https://www.vagrantup.com/).
 The advantage of running a container